-Linked list is a collection of node having following format.
+A linked list is a collection of a node having the following format.

-Above node contain two field of different type in a node.
-Therefore to implement a node we use a type of structure to form node.
+Above node contain two fields of a different type in a node.
+Therefore to implement a node we use a type of structure to form a node.

 Struct node * next;

-In which data stores int type data in a node and the next pointer points next node of a same type structure.
+In which data stores int type data in a node and the next pointer points next node of the same type structure.

 Now we will see how exactly the linked list be implemented in C.